-The LCDBG economic development program provides funds directly to the unit of general local government as do the other LCDBG programs.
-Infrastructure economic development grants can be used by the unit of general local government to provide sewer, water, gas, and street/road access on public property for the private industrial/business site boundaries.
-When funds are used by the local government for the acquisition, construction, or rehabilitation of a building and improvements for economic development, the local government must retain ownership of the infrastructure, and/or buildings and improvements acquired, constructed, or rehabilitated with LCDBG funds.
-Funds can also be used to directly assist the business in the form of loans, as long as the business meets the necessary underwriting criteria (found in 24 CFR 570.209).
+The LCDBG economic development program provides funds directly to the nonentitlement units of general local government as do the other LCDBG programs.

+- Infrastructure economic development grants can be used by the unit of general local government to provide sewer, water, gas, and street/road access on public property for the private industrial/business site boundaries.
+When funds are used by the local government for the acquisition, construction, or rehabilitation of a building and improvements for economic development, the local government must retain ownership of the infrastructure, and/or buildings and improvements acquired, constructed, or rehabilitated with LCDBG funds. - Funds can also be used to directly assist the business in the form of loans, as long as the business meets the necessary underwriting criteria (found in 24 CFR 570.209). - Funds will also be available for public service employment training.
+Use of this eligible activity will require the unit of general local government to engage a qualified subrecipient to carry out the program.

 Lease payments received from the local government as a result of LCDBG funds utilized in the acquisition, construction, or rehabilitation of a building and improvements shall be charged at fair market value and shall be considered as program income, until the lease payment revenues have fully offset the amount of the grant.
 If the local government elects to charge in excess of fair market value rent, the extra portion shall also be considered as program income.
 If LCDBG funds are utilized in conjunction with other funds for such acquisition, construction, or rehabilitation, the pro-rata share of the lease payments will be considered as program income, and will be subject to the federal regulations regarding the use of program income.
 The grantee is allowed to retain the program income if the program income will be used to continue the activity from which the program income was derived.
 The state has determined that the activity is considered to be "continued" only when the activity is precisely the same project, assisted business, contractor, and serves the same beneficiaries of the originally approved grant/project.
 Otherwise, the State will recapture from the grantee/local government one hundred percent of program income.
-The State will recapture from the grantee one hundred percent of the loan repayments of LCDBG economic development grants for loan purposes and lease payments received as a result of LCDBG funds utilized in the construction, acquisition, or rehabilitation of a building and improvements (program income to the State), and redistribute the funds as described above.
+The State will recapture from the grantee one hundred percent of the loan repayments of LCDBG economic development grants for loan purposes and lease payments received as a result of 23 LCDBG funds utilized in the construction, acquisition, or rehabilitation of a building and improvements (program income to the State), and redistribute the funds as described above.